Is your child’s car seat fake? Counterfeit items put kids at risk

 Counterfeit seats have been a concern in recent years.
 As WaPo reported in 2019, while more of the imitation products are sold overseas than in the U.S., their presence as third-party sellers on trusted American retail sites is increasing.

 How do you know if a car seat meets safety standards?
-There are few ways:
+There are a few ways:

 - The American Academy of Pediatrics’ car seat list, which only includes approved items